What Are Prediction Markets?

 Prediction markets don’t punish winners.
 If you’re profitable, you’re welcome.
 That’s how it should be.

-You can see what’s moved the market.
+You can see what’s moved the market

 Trade history.
 Volume.
 Sentiment.
 You’ll find more transparency here than on any major sportsbook - which means better decisions and fewer blind spots.

-You can actually fade the public.
+You can easily fade the public

 When retail bettors pile into one side of a prediction market, prices move - and that creates real opportunity for sharp contrarians to get value at the right moment.